hannahgsimon/AprioriAlgorithm/README.md

 ## Overview
 - The Apriori algorithm is a classic algorithm used in data mining for extracting frequent itemsets from large datasets.
 It operates under the principle of "bottom-up" generation, where it generates candidate itemsets from the frequent itemsets found in the previous iteration.
 This code is designed to analyze a CSV file containing data and identify itemsets that meet a specified minimum support threshold.
 - This README focuses on the command-line version from the last commit on 11/03/2024.
-The latest commit introduces a Flask web application that implements the same functionality.
+- The latest commit introduces a Flask web application that implements the same functionality.
+It includes a `static` folder storing web assets such as images, a `templates` folder for HTML files, a `Procfile` for deployment, and `requirements.txt` to manage dependencies.

 ## Requirements
 - Python 3.x